Riverside Expressway: History

 Construction on the Riverside Expressway began in late 1968, when the pylons for the bridge were laid on the north bank of the Brisbane River.
 It was built over the former Short Street which provided access to a wharf.
-The bridge was completed in 1975 as was the Southeast Freeway to Holland Park.
+The bridge was completed in 1975 as was the Southeast Freeway to Holland Park West.
 The Brisbane River was used as a source for gravel to make much of the concrete used in construction.
-The freeway was opened on 22 July 1976 by Governor Sir Colin Hannah.

-The development of the Expressway necessitated an increase in Turbot Street's capacity as an arterial road, so the street was widened.
+The freeway was opened on 22 July 1976 by Governor Sir Colin Hannah.The development of the Expressway necessitated an increase in Turbot Street's capacity as an arterial road, so the street was widened.

 In 2018, a three car accident at Greenslopes caused around a 10 km traffic delay including the whole of the Riverside Expressway.

 In February 2021, Extinction Rebellion staged a protest on the roadway at the Turbot Street offramp.

 2006 appearance of cracks

 During September and October 2006, roadworks occurred on the Expressway, and surrounding structures, including the Captain Cook Bridge.
-Maintenance on these structures had not been done since its construction in the 1970s.
-On 17 October 2006, parts of the expressway were closed due to safety concerns regarding hairline cracks in the Alice Street and Ann St ramps.

-The initial conclusion reached by engineers is that the hairline fracture, measuring over 2 metres long and 0.4 mm wide, was caused by the stress on the structure due to "The weight of both ramps is [now] balanced on one bearing and they are failing to shift their weight to their other bearings as designed."
+Maintenance on these structures had not been done for more than 30 years since its construction in the early 1970s.
+On 17 October 2006, parts of the expressway were closed due to safety concerns regarding hairline cracks in the Alice Street and Ann St ramps.The initial conclusion reached by engineers is that the hairline fracture, measuring over 2 metres long and 0.4 mm wide, was caused by the stress on the structure due to "The weight of both ramps is [now] balanced on one bearing and they are failing to shift their weight to their other bearings as designed."

 This road closure caused widespread delays for motorists travelling through the inner city.
 Public transport facilities were heavily utilised to travel to work at peak periods.
 Business activity in the Brisbane central business district was affected by a dramatic reduction in customers as shoppers avoided the area.

-On 20 October Department of Main Roads workers successfully drove a 22 tonne truck up and down the Ann Street ramp deeming the ramp to have passed a weight test.
-The main section of the Expressway was reopened, except for the Alice St. and Ann St. ramps.
+On 20 October 2006, Department of Main Roads workers successfully drove a 22 tonne truck up and down the Ann Street ramp deeming the ramp to have passed a weight test.
+The main section of the Expressway was reopened, except for the Alice St and Ann St ramps.
 A few days later the ramps were completely reopened to all but heavy vehicles.